 - All judges will be Southern California design and engineering professionals.

-- In order to win, finalists must appear in-person to do a verbal delivery of their entry to a panel of judges on Tuesday May 12th, 2020.
+- In order to win, finalists must appear live online to do a verbal delivery of their entry to a panel of judges on Thursday May 30, 2024.

 - Awards shall be announced at the Lumen West banquet in June.

 - Each award winner will be given a complimentary membership to the IES for the following year.

 - The monetary awards will be paid to the student directly.
 It is the student’s responsibility to pay any applicable taxes and report the prize money to any applicable agencies.

 - Awards will be mailed to address provided by to the students on their entry form.